grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/3- LLMNR Poisoning.md

 ```

+#hashcattricks
+#rockyou
+#hascatrules
+#wordlists
+#ntlm
 - As seen above the password is `P@$$w0rd1` .
-You can rerun it with --show`hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt --show`
+You can rerun it with --show once you already executed it once`hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt --show`
+- You can also do `hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt --force` if you want to rerun it.
+- You can add -O to optimize the hash cracking.
+It makes hashcat faster `hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt -O`
+- There are better wordlist which is rockyou2021 you can use
+- Run against rules and wordlists.
+Rule like onerule to rule them all, the script is `hashcat -m 5600 hash.txt /usr/share/wordlists/rockyou.txt -r OneRule`.
+If NTLMv2 it may take a couple of hours depends on what you ant to crack